Full question:

 Answer:

-A judgment against you for a personal injury case (as opposed to a settlement out of court) may be researched to the various credit bureaus even if the judgment was paid by your insurance company.
-The credit reporting bureaus search the Judgment Roll for unpaid judgments which are public records.
-The insurance company most likely was not a party to the lawsuit, so they will see your name on the Judgement Roll.
-If the judgment was paid, it should not affect your credit adversely.
+A judgment from a personal injury case, even if paid by your insurance, can still show up on your credit report.
+Credit bureaus check the Judgment Roll for unpaid judgments, which are public records.
+Since the insurance company is not a party to the lawsuit, they will see your name on the Judgment Roll.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.